 Nearly every cat owner has been there.
 You’re gently petting your cat when they suddenly nip you.
 Some cats will even “chew” on your hand.
-However, otherwise, the feline seems to be enjoying your attention.
+Otherwise, the feline seems to be enjoying your attention.

 Some pin this behavior to cats’ perceived fickleness.
 They want us to pet them one second and not the next.
 However, this behavior is also termed “love bites.”
 In other words, some people also think that these bites are a sign of affection.